-- is conveniently located for connection to the telephone socket. - is centrally located to the wireless computers that will connect to the Router.
+- is conveniently located for connection to external ADSL or Cable modem. - is centrally located to the wireless computers that will connect to the Router.
 A suitable location might be on top of a high shelf or similar furniture to optimize wireless connections to computers in both horizontal and vertical directions, allowing wider coverage. - allows convenient connection to the computers that will be connected to the four LAN ports on the rear panel, if desired. - allows easy viewing of the LED indicator lights, and access to the rear panel connectors, if necessary.